Getting your priorities right

 You know the feeling of a sunny day?
 When everything is merrier and brighter and you are filled with energy?

-Air quality and productivity
+Air quality affects your productivity

 There are many studies that show that poor air quality can affect your performance levels, not just physical performance, but also your cognitive and decision-making abilities, as well.